eyanjaffery/aes-encryption-decryption-linux/README.md

 # ENCRYPTION/DECRYPTION TOOL

 A secure and efficient shell script tool for encrypting, compressing, decrypting, and decompressing files with checksum verification.
-This tool is designed as part of the **Federal Aviation Administration's (FAA) Airport Resource Management Tool (ARMT)** system to handle sensitive backups and ensure data integrity.
+This tool is designed to handle sensitive backups and ensure data integrity.

 ---